keaganveness/se-technical-assessment/README.md

 It runs inside Kubernetes as the `web-app` deployment using a ClusterIP service.

-### 2) The k3s Kubernetes Cluster
+### The Kubernetes Cluster (k3s)

 A lightweight Kubernetes distribution.
-This is installed by the provisioning script (`provision.sh`) on the target server. k3s provides:
+This is installed via the official Rancher installation script inside `provision.sh`, ensuring a minimal and production-ready Kubernetes environment.

+k3s provides:

 * Deployment scaling
 * Pod restarts and health checks
 * Service discovery
 * Cluster networking

-### 3) The NGINX Load Balancer
+### The NGINX Load Balancer

 This runs inside Kubernetes as the `nginx-lb` deployment and is exposed using a NodePort service on port `30080`.